CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/03b-subqueries.md

----
-lab:
-    title: 'Use Subqueries'
-    module: 'Module 3: Using Joins and Subqueries'
----

-# Use Subqueries
+# Lab 03b: Use Subqueries
+### Estimated Duration: 30 minutes

-In this exercise, you'll use subqueries to retrieve data from tables in the **adventureworks** database.
+In this Lab, you'll use subqueries to retrieve data from tables in the **adventureworks** database.

-> **Note**: This exercise assumes you have created the sample **AdventureWorks** database.
+### Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Use simple subqueries
+- Task 2: Use correlated subqueries

-## Use simple subqueries
+## Task 1: Use simple subqueries

 A subquery is a query that is nested within another query.
 The subquery is often referred to as the *inner* query, and the query within which it is nested is referred to as the *outer* query.